jharwell/fordyca/README.md

    somewhere else, then update the path above accordingly.

-3. Unless you compile out event reporting (built fordyca with optimizations *AND* with `LIBRA_ER_NREPORT=YES` passed to cmake), you will need to set the path to the log4cxx configuration file, which tells fordyca which classes should have logging turned on, and how verbose to be.
+3. Unless you compile out event reporting (built fordyca with optimizations *AND* with `LIBRA_ER=LIBRA_ER_NONE` passed to cmake), you will need to set the path to the log4cxx configuration file, which tells fordyca which classes should have logging turned on, and how verbose to be.
 On bash that is:

         export LOG4CXX_CONFIGURATION=$HOME/git/fordyca/log4cxx.xml